 His entire family is sport-oriented.
 As a result, Keegan took as many sports and recreation classes in college as he could.
 He completed two internships at a ski resort and was the recreation director at Loring Job Corps Center in Limestone, Maine, for three years before joining the Bangor Region YMCA’s aquatics program.

-The students he cares for at the Y have impacted his life the most.
-“I love when students say how much fun they had or when parents are thankful for our program,” he says.
+The youth he cares for at the Y have impacted his life the most.
+“I love when children and teens say how much fun they had or when parents are thankful for our program,” he says.
 Outside the Y he enjoys spending time with family and alpine skiing.
 One thing people might not know about Keegan is his fondness for woodworking and the fact that he is allergic to his own tears!